sfreemire/IP_MAP_Calculator/README.md

 * tkinter framework - Note: macOS (Ventura) required (brew install) python-tk@3.11
 * PySimpleGUI Python package

+## Executables

+Executables created with PyInstaller.
+They only run on the hardware they were created on.

+* To be added

 ## License

 IP_MAP_Calculator is distributed under the terms of the MIT license.